Skip to main content

 AI/ML is becoming increasingly common in software development.
 Deterministic code, which always produces the same output given the same input, is relatively easy to test.
 Non-deterministic software components, which can produce different outputs given the same input, require new approaches.

-Manual testing and manually monitored production feedback loops can be used to improve models.
-But doing so is arduous, time consuming and risky.
+Manual testing and manually monitored production feedback loops are arduous, time consuming and risky.

 Enter Okareo.
 Our focus is on helping you establish reliable AI throughout your development lifecycle.